robin-hartmann/bug-vscode-js-debugger-breakpoints/README.md

 Follow these steps to reproduce the bug:

 1. Clone this project
-1. Open the project's root folder in VSCode
+1. Open the project's root folder in VS Code
 1. Run `npm i` in the terminal to install all dependencies
 1. Set a breakpoint in `src/lib.ts` on line `4`
 1. Switch to the `Run` view using the side menu